noviscient/Factsheet-Wiki/README.md

   </summary>

   ### Description
-  Percentage return from the start of current year to now
+  Percentage return of the strategy/product from the start of current year to now
   ### Formula(words)
   $\ YTD = [(1 + R_1)(1 + R_2)...(1 + R_{j})]-1 $
   $R_j$: The percentage returns for the $j^{th}$ month of the current year